How to Clip Cat Claws Safely

 In this case, you can take a look at the side of the nail in direct sunlight, such as near a window on a sunny day.

 To make things easier, start by clipping just a tiny bit off the tip.
-Use a well-lit area, and don't hesitate to reward your cat with a treat afterward to create a positive experience.
+Use a well-lit area, and don't hesitate to reward your kitty with a treat afterward to create a positive experience.

 "My Cat's Nails Are Bleeding!"